Contact categories of disks: The contact category

-It is not hard to see that relations (R$_1$) and (R$_2$) are equivalent to (R$_1$) and (R$_2'$): \begin{enumerate} \item[(R$_2'$)] Bypass rotation --- referring to Figure~\ref{rotate}, if we attach bypasses along $\delta_0$ and then along $\delta_1$, then the resulting contact structure is equivalent to attaching a bypass along $\delta_1$ only. \end{enumerate}
+It is easy to see that relations (R$_1$) and (R$_2$) imply (R$_2'$): \begin{enumerate} \item[(R$_2'$)] Bypass rotation --- referring to Figure~\ref{rotate}, if we attach bypasses along $\delta_0$ and then along $\delta_1$, then the resulting contact structure is homotopic to the one obtained from attaching a bypass along $\delta_1$ and followed by a weak identity morphism. \end{enumerate}